aashaka/rainblock-deploy/README.md

 ## Dependencies
 `docker`

 shyaml: `pip install shyaml`

 ## Demo
+This demo will run three docker containers containing an instance each of the storage server, test client, and test verifier respectively.
+It will cause interactions between the three components, and the results of these interactions will be logged.

 1. Edit config.yaml
 	- Replace remote_user to user of a machine you are able to ssh into with your current username
 	- Replace IPs with IPs of the machine you are able to ssh into